christiansassi/blockchain-project/README.md

 # Real World Applications

 This project originated as a university assignment, and the behavior demonstrated in the demo differs significantly from what would occur in a real-world scenario.
+Especially since this demo comes with many constraints.

 In particular, deploying this smart contract on a public blockchain introduces an important consideration: the solution is fully decentralized.
 This means that no data is stored or managed by us—**all data resides solely on the blockchain**.
 While this decentralization brings many benefits (as outlined in the introduction), it also introduces some limitations.